-Don Holbrook has more than 17 years of investment banking experience focused primarily on technology and IT services.
-As a director, he manages CHILDS Advisory Partners’ Los Angeles office, where he provides transaction advice and execution to high growth IT and professional services companies.
-Don has successfully led more than 40 M&A transactions.
+Don Holbrook has more than 20 years of investment banking experience focused primarily on technology and IT services.
+As a Managing Director, he manages CHILDS Advisory Partners’ Los Angeles office, where he provides transaction advice and execution to high-growth IT and professional services companies.
+Don has successfully led more than 75 M&A transactions.

-Don holds a B.S. in business from Roger Williams University and an M.B.A. from the McColl School of Business at Queens University of Charlotte, N.C.
+Don holds a B.S. in Business from Roger Williams University and an MBA from the McColl School of Business at Queens University of Charlotte, North Carolina.

 Dave Phillips joined CHILDS Advisory Partners following successful tenures at several global human capital firms.
-As a director, he manages CHILDS Advisory Partners’ Jacksonville, Fla. office, focusing on firms in the business services sector.
+As a Managing Director, he manages CHILDS Advisory Partners Jacksonville, FL office, focusing on firms in the business services sector.